“Stuck in the wrong Job?” this used to be the punch line of one of India’s leading job search portals.

 These two very strong emotions cast their shadow on you not acknowledging you are stuck in life until deep scars are embedded in your system and then you feel helpless and are actually stuck!

 The solution to what to do when your life seems to have come to a screeching halt is rooted in exactly what we avoid doing while being in that state!
 We tend to avoid talking to people about the actual problem rather than talking to feel miserable, how everyone’s life is going as per plan while you are left behind.
 We stop reading books, appreciating positive actions happening around us, being hopeful for a better tomorrow, even forgetting why we are doing what we are doing now, drowning in self-doubt, and cursing that nothing good will ever happen to us!

 Imagining a gloomy picture?
 The Aggregation of Marginal Gains is the ointment to this inflammation.

 To sit back and think about every problem is overwhelming but when we break down the structure and think about improving even 1% in each component is the magic potion, the elixir which will pull you out.
-You want to change your job but stuck, learn a new skill, give 1 hour a day to that new skill.
+If you want to change your job but are stuck, learn a new skill, give 1 hour a day to that new skill.

 If you want to increase your stamina, start running for 5 minutes a day.
 Feel like your communication skills are down, start talking in front of a mirror for 2 minutes and repeat it every day.
 Your relationship is not going anywhere, take one at a time and build it back.
 The list is endless, the problems might vary but the principle is the same.
 One small action towards your desired goal may seem minuscule currently, but if you do it over time, that will be all that will make the difference.